takenet/blip-plugin-sample/README.md

 **`SendCommand`**

-`⚠Warning!
+`⚠ ⚠ ⚠ Warning!
 Commands sent to 'msging.net' will soon be discontinued and the domain 'blip.ai' should be used instead.`

 Send a blip command.
 Destination defines the domain which it should send(`msging.net` or `blip.ai`), if you don't know which to choose, leave the default.
 ```